Thijzert123/packrinth/docs/full-guide.md

 ---

+{: .note }
-_This page assumes you have already installed Packrinth.
+This page assumes you have already installed Packrinth.
-Instructions can be found [here](https://thijzert123.github.io/packrinth/#installation)._
+Instructions can be found [here](https://thijzert123.github.io/packrinth/#installation).

+{: .note }
-__Mods, resource packs, data packs, shaders and plugins will be called `projects` from now on.__
+Mods, resource packs, data packs, shaders and plugins will be called `projects` from now on.

 ## Initializing the modpack
 To get started, initialize a Packrinth modpack instance with `packrinth init`.